CardboardIoT/lightmeter/README.md

 # lightmeter

-A simple Espruino/Arduino lightmeter and web UI.
+A simple Arduino lightmeter and web UI.

 ## Install